johnrscott/kernel-devel/README.md

 Press `c` to create the patches; specify  an expression such as `HEAD~2..HEAD` as the `format range or commit`.

 Press enter, and then navigate to the output directory to see the files.
 If you specify an option such as `C-m l`, you will be prompted to write a cover letter -- replace the section in the buffer labelled `*** BLURB HERE ***`.

+If you accidentally try to push (pressing `P p`), you won't be able to because there is no remote URL by default.